- This page contains affiliate links. Purchases made through them may earn us a small fee.

 Below you will find a list of airports most convenient for a trip to Redwood, listed in order of distance.
-For each airport we give useful links for further information on the airport, as well as flight and rental car bookings.
-These links already have the destination airport selected for your convenience.
+For each airport we provide direct links to browse available flights and cars.
 For price searches, simply enter your origin and dates.

 Rogue Valley International-Medford Airport (MFR)

 Located in Medford, Oregon, 140 miles by car to Redwood (Prairie Creek)

 Located in Sacramento, California, 329 miles by car to Redwood (Prairie Creek)